Election Night (American Horror Story): Plot

 On election night, Ally Mayfair-Richards is horrified as Donald Trump is elected President of the United States.
 Ally's wife Ivy comforts her.
 Elsewhere, Kai Anderson is delighted by the news, while his sister Winter, having worked for Hillary Clinton's campaign, is devastated.
 Kai attends a city council meeting about security for a local Jewish community center.
 Tom Chang, a city council member and neighbor of Ally and Ivy, belittles Kai and the motion for increased security is unanimously passed.

 Ally speaks with her therapist Dr. Rudy Vincent about her fears, including her coulrophobia.
 He suggests medication and a social media purge.
 As Ally goes about her day, she seems to be pursued by clowns.

 Ally and Ivy discuss the state of their shared business, a restaurant called The Butchery on Main, and their marriage.
 They hire Winter as Oz's new nanny.

-Kai harasses a group of Hispanic men on the street by yelling racist slurs and throwing a urine-filled condom at them.
+Kai harasses a group of Hispanic men on the street by yelling racial slurs and throwing a urine-filled condom at them.
 The men beat Kai up while an unseen party films it.

 While Ally and Ivy have a date night at the restaurant, Winter attempts to desensitize Oz to violence by showing him videos of murders on the dark web.
 They arrive home to discover Tom Chang and his wife have been murdered.
 Oz claims to have witnessed the clowns murder them.
 Winter dismisses Oz's recollection, claiming that he has an overactive imagination.
 Detective Samuels rules the Changs’ deaths as a murder-suicide.
-Later that night, Ally shocks and screams in terror as she discovers a clown in her bed.
+Later that night, Ally screams in terror as she discovers a clown in her bed.